 Organise friends to come and sit with the person you’re caring for if you’re worried about leaving them on their own.
 You can also ask for help from volunteers through palliative care services.
 Ask your specialist community nurse or GP about this.

 Caring for yourself will also benefit the person with cancer.
-It will help them to see you having a break and to know that you’re looking after yourself.
+It will help them see you have a break and know that you’re looking after yourself.